zcaceres/MPC/Student-Handbook/StudentHandbook.md

 > “Self-education is, I firmly believe, the only kind of education there is.” ― Isaac Asimov

-##Table of Contents
+##Table of Contents (Under construction)
-History of the MPC
+1. History of the MPC
-The MPCer
+2. The MPCer
-Hours and the MPC Space
+3. Hours and the MPC Space
-What do you need for the MPC?
+4. What do you need for the MPC?
-Values and Philosophy
+5. Values and Philosophy
-Bootcamp
+6. Bootcamp
-How to Make a Learning Contract
+7. How to Make a Learning Contract
-The People You'll Meet
+8. The People You'll Meet

 ##History of the MPC